Energy-and-renewable-energy/scaphandre/docs_src/references/metrics.md

 # Metrics exposed by Scaphandre

 With [Stdout](exporter-stdout.md) exporter, you can see all metrics available on your machine with flag `--raw-metrics`.
-With [prometheus](exporter-prometheus.md) exporter, all metrics have a HELP section provided on /metrics (or whatever suffix you choosed to expose them).
+With [prometheus](exporter-prometheus.md) exporter, all metrics have a HELP section provided on /metrics (or whatever suffix you choosed to expose them)

 Here are some key metrics that you will most probably be interested in: